Cataract Surgery in Glen Mills, PA

 4. The procedure.
 Through a tiny, self-sealing incision, Dr. Mudgil gently removes the clouded lens and places your chosen intraocular lens.
 It usually takes about 15 to 20 minutes and rarely needs stitches.

 5. The dropless advantage.
-Dr. Mudgil is the only surgeon in the area offering dropless cataract surgery, placing the medication inside the eye during surgery so you can skip the weeks-long, several-times-a-day eye-drop routine.
+Dr. Mudgil is the only Chester County surgeon offering dropless cataract surgery, placing the medication inside the eye during surgery so you can skip the weeks-long, several-times-a-day eye-drop routine.

 6. Recovery.
 You rest briefly and go home the same day with a driver.
 You are seen the next day and again at about one month.